voxeljet (NYSE:VJET) Earns Hold Rating from Analysts at StockNews.com

-StockNews.com began coverage on shares of voxeljet (NYSE:VJET – Free Report) in a research note issued to investors on Sunday.
+StockNews.com initiated coverage on shares of voxeljet (NYSE:VJET – Free Report) in a report released on Monday morning.
 The brokerage issued a hold rating on the stock.

 voxeljet Stock Performance